 Upon completion of the merger, each outstanding share of C&S common stock will be converted into the merger consideration payable in shares of Ozarks common stock as provided in the merger agreement.
 The number of shares that such C&S stockholder will receive for each share of C&S common stock will depend on the volume weighted average price of Ozarks common stock for the 15 consecutive trading days ending on the second business day preceding the closing of the merger, which we refer to as "Ozarks average stock price."
 The value of such shares of Ozarks common stock received for each share of C&S common stock will depend on the price per share of Ozarks common stock at the time the shares are actually received by a C&S stockholder.
-The closing price of Ozarks common stock on the date that the stockholder actually receives the shares of such stock after the merger is completed and the Ozarks average stock price may vary from each other, as well as from the closing price of Ozarks common stock on the date that Ozarks and C&S announced the merger, on the date that this joint proxy statement/prospectus is being mailed, and on the date of the special meetings.
+The closing price of Ozarks common stock on the date that the stockholder actually receives the shares of such stock after the merger is completed and the Ozarks average stock price may vary from each other, as well as from the closing price of Ozarks common stock on the date that this joint proxy statement/prospectus is being mailed, and on the date of the special meetings.

 Fluctuation in the market price of Ozarks common stock after the special meetings could change the value of the shares of Ozarks common stock that C&S stockholders will receive, depending on whether the Ozarks average stock price to be used in determining the exchange ratio is higher than \$56.84 per share or lower than \$34.10 per share.
-If such price is higher than \$56.84, C&S stockholders will receive more shares of Ozarks common stock than they otherwise would if there were no cap on the weighted average stock price used in determining the exchange ratio.
-Conversely, if the Ozarks average stock price is lower than \$34.10 per share, C&S stockholders will receive fewer shares of Ozarks common stock than they otherwise would if there were no floor on the weighted average price used in determining the exchange ratio.
+If such price is higher than \$56.84, C&S stockholders will receive more shares of Ozarks common stock than they otherwise would if there were no cap on the weighted average stock price is lower than \$34.10 per share.
+C&S stockholders will receive fewer shares of Ozarks common stock than they otherwise would if there were no floor on the weighted average price used in determining the exchange ratio.